 A user agent is typically told by the HTTP server (by the "charset" parameter of the "Content-Type" header field) what character set or encoding is used in a web document.

-When decided what encoding to use, it is usually best to use a character encoding that is universal.
+When deciding what encoding to use, it is usually best to use a character encoding that is universal.
 UTF-8 is the recommended encoding for web documents.
 Avoid using OS specific or system dependent character encodings, such as those whose name contains "windows", like "windows-1252".